Roseville train collision

-The Roseville (New South Wales) collision was a railway collision in Australia of the "signal at danger tripped past in accordance to the rules" type.
+The Roseville train collision on 29 July 1950 was a railway collision near Roseville, New South Wales in Australia of the "signal at danger tripped past in accordance to the rules" type.

 Accident

 On the morning of 29 July 1950, trains were "running late and out of timetable order."
 The train driven by Driver Barrett found the departure signal at Roseville railway station at stop (red), and in accordance with the rules "tripped" past the train stop.
 However he went too fast, and the train ran into the rear of a stationary train ahead.
 Shortly after this a third train, approaching round a curve from the opposite direction, collided with the wreckage.

 Guard Cross was in a guard's only compartment in the second-last car of his eight-car train.
 This car was a trailer, which had no speedometer.

 The train is said to have reached a speed of 40 miles per hour after tripping past.
 This is too fast.
 The normal speed on the line was 50 miles per hour.

 In one report Driver Barrett said that he was doing 15 miles per hour after tripping past.

 Carriages fitted with continuous air (or vacuum) brakes usually have a valve in each car whereby the brakes may be applied in an emergency.
 One such occasion was also at Roseville on 1908 when the guard fell off the train and a passenger applied the brakes.
 Penalty notices warn against improper usage.

 Driver Barrett reported that he had a coughing fit after tripping past the red signal, and that he had thus been distracted.

 One report outlined this problem in more detail.
 The driver had been on sick leave, and this was his first day back on duty.
 He said he had been coughing all the way from Wynyard, eight stations away.
 He blamed the coughing for the accident.